bogdando/oooq-warp/README.md

 * OpenStack client installed locally
 * OpenStack creds file and pem/pub key files to access the hosting cloud

-Note, public cloud providers may not allow HW enabled kvm.
-OOOQ will not work on QEMU, sorry!
+> **NOTE** public cloud providers may not allow HW enabled kvm.
+OOOQ
+> will not work on QEMU, sorry!

 Note, the wrapper docker image wants Ansible >= 2.3, Shade >= 1.21.0
 and Jinja >= 2.9.6, plus those oooq/extras requirements and packages